Vietnam.vn - Nền tảng quảng bá Việt Nam

 In November, Moscow's total LNG exports reached 2.914 million tons, up 9.3% year-on-year.
 Thus, Europe bought more than 60% of Russia's output sold abroad.
 Meanwhile, LNG exports to China dropped sharply to 0.1 million tons, compared to 0.8 million tons in October.
 In the first 11 months of 2023, Russia exported 29.1 million tons of LNG, down 2.5% year-on-year.

-Since the outbreak of the conflict in Ukraine, the EU has been aiming to wean itself off Russian gas and liquefied natural gas.
+Since the start of the conflict in Ukraine, the EU has been aiming to wean itself off Russian gas and liquefied natural gas.
 However, this year, Russian LNG exports to the region have increased.
-Some European countries have even allowed their ports to transship and/or re-export Russian LNG.
+Several European countries have even allowed their ports to transship and/or re-export Russian LNG.
 In the first nine months, the EU terminals that received the most LNG from Russia were Zeebrugge (Belgium), Montoir-de-Bretagne (France) and Bilbao (Spain).

 On the Dutch energy exchange TTF, LNG contracts for November delivery have been priced at or above spot LNG prices for Asia for some days, according to independent energy expert Aleksandr Sobko.
 The EU market has become more attractive because the cost of shipping there from Yamal has dropped significantly.